The Amplituhedron BCFW Triangulation: Introduction

 \subsubsection{Acknowledgments}

 C.E.~thanks the Lloyds Register Foundation's Alan Turing Institute programme on Data-Centric Engineering for their support during part of the research.
-T.L.~was supported by ERC 2020 grant HomDyn, grant no.~833423 during part of the research and SNSF grant Dynamical Systems, grant no.~188535.
+T.L.~was supported by ERC 2020 grant HomDyn grant no.~833423 and SNSF grant Dynamical Systems grant no.~188535.
 R.T., incumbent of the Lillian and George Lyttle Career Development Chair, was supported by the ISF grant no.~335/19 and by a research grant from the Center for New Scientists of Weizmann Institute.

-R.T.~would like to thank Jian-Rong Li, Xavier Blot and Yoel Groman for helpful discussions.
-The authors thank Nima Arkani-Hamed, Matteo Parisi, Melissa Sherman-Bennett and Lauren Williams for interesting discussions in relation to this work.
+The authors thank Nima Arkani-Hamed, Matteo Parisi, Melissa Sherman-Bennett, and Lauren Williams for interesting discussions in relation to this work.
 The authors thank the IT team in the Computer Science and Mathematics Department of the Weizmann Institute, and especially Unix engineer Amir Gonen, who helped us to run our computations.
+R.T.~thanks Jian-Rong Li, Xavier Blot and Yoel Groman for helpful discussions.

+The authors sincerely thank the anonymous referee for their thorough and helpful review of the submitted manuscript and for providing many thoughtful suggestions that improved the clarity and quality of the article.